mariocrrt/minfit/README.md

 ## Tech Stack

-MinFit is built using the following technologies:
+minfit is built using the following technologies:

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A next-generation frontend build tool that provides instant server startup.